Fish rain from the sky in eastern Texas town as storms moved through - NewsBreak

 TEXARKANA, Texas ( KTAL ) – It “rained fish” for a few minutes in Texarkana, Texas, Wednesday afternoon as storms moved through the area.

 It happened around 4:30 p.m., according to James Audirsch, who works at the Orr Maxx, a used car dealership in eastern Texas.
-He says he and his co-worker, Brad Pratt, heard loud noises and looked outside only to see fish falling from the sky.‘I’m still in here’: Woman trapped in her mind after colonoscopy
+He says he and his co-worker, Brad Pratt, heard loud noises and looked outside only to see fish falling from the sky.Nashville cancellations and closings due to COVID

 “There was a loud crack of thunder and when we opened up the bay door, I looked outside and it was raining real hard and a fish hit the ground, and then I said, ‘It’s raining fish!’
 Brad was like, ‘No it’s not,’ and I’m like, ‘No, it really is!’ and fish were droppin’ here and everywhere.”